 In grade school, I was cast aside by my classmates for being poor.
+Then I’d go home only to be bullied there by those who should have loved me most.
 There was no village to be had there.

 In high school, I was “the new girl” but had no idea what to make of those wanting to be my friends.
 I’d spent the last eight years of my life trying to hide from everyone and had no idea how to trust those who wanted to get to know me.
-There was no village formed there.
+Building a village felt impossibly scary.

 And as a work-at-home mom, I don’t even have colleagues to turn to.
 I probably have more conversations with my cat than anyone else and while he sure makes for a great listener, he’s not exactly known for his focus (unless there’s a laser involved…)

 We have absolutely no family to help us navigate the world that is parenting, no date nights or child-free fun to be had together.
 There’s no one for me to cry to when it’s been a hard day and I even had to have the awkward conversation with my child’s teacher as to whether I had to put down emergency contacts because frankly…there are none.

 It’s certainly not easy, but in the five years since becoming a mother, I’ve slowly learned more and more how to cope as a mother without a village.
 Hopefully if you learn nothing else through this article, it’s that even when you feel alone, you don’t have to be.